 June 11, 2020

 Accidents happen and when they do, we’re often left with some kind of injury, usually a wound.
-One of the most common is an open wound.
+One of the most common types of wounds is an open wound.
 According to Healthline, an open wound is characterized by an internal or external break in tissue, often involving the skin.
-But not all open wounds are the same.
-Knowing what type of wound you have is essential to properly treating it, allowing it to heal faster.
-Let’s check out the different types!
+They’re usually caused by various circumstances, such as accidents, cuts, burns, or surgical incisions.

 Abrasion

 This type of wound is usually the result of your skin scraping against a harsh surface, removing a layer of the skin.
-Abrasions are not very deep wounds and heal quite quickly.
+Abrasive wounds are not very deep and heal quite quickly.
 However, they need to be thoroughly cleaned to avoid infection.
 According to the National Center for Biotechnology Information, they are classified into three categories:

-- Grazed or brush abrasions: a mid-range injury; ex. a brush burn
+• Grazed or brush abrasions: a mid-range injury such as a brush burn

 Avulsion

-A severe type of wound in which multiple or all layers of the skin and tissue are ripped off is known as an avulsion.
-These are very serious and cause the injured to lose a great deal of blood if the bleeding is not stopped right away.
-They can be caused by a multitude of things, including a car accident, an animal attack, or an accident involving heavy machinery.
+A severe type of wound in which multiple or all layers of the skin and tissue are torn or ripped off is known as an avulsion.
+These are serious and can lead to heavy blood loss if the bleeding is not stopped right away.
+They can be caused by a multitude of things.
+Some common examples include a car accident, an animal attack, or an accident involving heavy machinery.

 Laceration